syslog-ng/syslog-ng.github.io/doc/_admin-guide/190_The_syslog-ng_manual_pages/005_syslog-ng_manual.md

     This option can be used to perform a complete configuration initialization with {{ site.product.short_name }}, then exit with the exit code indicating the result.
 This option can also be used to check if the configuration is semantically valid and that {{ site.product.short_name }} can actually start.
 (The `--syntax-only` option catches only syntactical errors.)
     Furthermore, `--check-startup` can also be used in a Kubernetes environment, to run it as a dedicated configuration check container.

-  **NOTE:** This option is highly likely to fail if another {{ site.product.short_name }} instance is running in the background, since it initializes several processes, such as network listeners.
+  This option is highly likely to fail if another {{ site.product.short_name }} instance is running in the background, since it initializes several processes, such as network listeners.
 In such a case, the network address would already be in use.
   {: .notice--primary}

 `--control <file>` or `-c <file>`